zeroflag/equinox/doc/core.md

 ### Do Loop

-DO loops in Equinox look like those in traditional Forth dialects, but they are implemented differently.
+`Do` loops in Equinox look like those in traditional Forth dialects, but they are implemented differently.

 ```forth
 10 1 do i . loop \ prints out 1 2 3 4 5 6 7 8 9